exceptional/exceptional/README.markdown

 Exceptional.configure('YOUR_API-KEY')

 Please send any questions or comments to feedback@getexceptional.com.
+We are very grateful for all patches, bug reports and suggested fixes we've received from people.

 Copyright © 2008, 2009 Contrast.